SimVascular/svZeroDSolver/paper/paper.md

 We introduce [`svZeroDSolver`](https://github.com/simvascular/svZeroDSolver), an efficient and modular package for performing lumped-parameter (zero-dimensional) simulations of cardiovascular blood flow.
 As part of the [`SimVascular`](https://simvascular.github.io/) open-source project, `svZeroDSolver` and `SimVascular` together allow users to go from medical imaging to fast zero-dimensional evaluations of patient-specific hemodynamics.
-`svZeroDSolver` is written in C++ using an object-oriented framework.
+`svZeroDSolver` is written in C++ using a modular object-oriented framework.
-It designed so that simply specifying a `.json` dictionary of lumped-parameter "blocks" -- such as blood vessels, valves, heart chambers, junctions between blood vessels, and boundary conditions (along with their associated parameters) -- allows the code to automatically assemble and solve the governing equations corresponding to the user-specified vascular model.
+Simply specifying a `.json` dictionary of lumped-parameter "blocks" -- such as blood vessels, junctions between blood vessels, and boundary conditions (along with their associated parameters) -- allows the code to automatically assemble and solve the governing equations corresponding to the user-specified vascular model.
-In addition, the package includes Python and C++ APIs to facilitate interfacing it with other software packages.
+In addition, the package includes Python and C++ interfaces to facilitate its use with other software packages.
-For example, it can be integrated into Python-based optimization and uncertainty quantification applications [@zanoni2024;@Lee2024;@richter2024bayesian].
+For example, it can be integrated into Python-based optimization and uncertainty quantification applications [@zanoni2024;@Lee2024;@richter2024bayesian;@menon2024personalizeduncertainty].
 It can also be interfaced with high-performance C++/Fortran software for high-fidelity cardiovascular flow simulations, where `svZeroDSolver` can conveniently provide lumped-parameter boundary conditions [@menon2023predictors;@menon2024personalized].
-`svZeroDSolver` also includes an application, called `svZeroDCalibrator`, to automatically calibrate parameters of a given zero-dimensional model to recapitulate hemodynamics at specific anatomical locations from independent measurements or high-fidelity simulations -- thus improving the accuracy of zero-dimensional models [@richter2024bayesian].
+`svZeroDSolver` includes an application, called `svZeroDCalibrator`, to automatically calibrate parameters of a given zero-dimensional model to recapitulate hemodynamics at specific anatomical locations from independent measurements or high-fidelity simulations -- thus improving the accuracy of zero-dimensional models [@richter2024bayesian].
+It also includes graphical interfaces to interactively create lumped-parameter models for simulations, as well as to visualize the simulated anatomy and hemodynamics.

 # Statement of need